mttrin93/mttrin93/README.md

 **Hi there** 👋

-I am a AI Engineer with a PhD in Computational Physics, based in Berlin.
+I am a AI/ML Engineer with a PhD in Computational Physics, based in Berlin.

 🔬 Formerly a Research Scientist at the Fritz Haber Institute of the Max Planck Society, where I built and deployed production ML systems.